by Neil Wynne | April 12, 2018 | Comments Off on How Will DocuSign Going Public Impact the Electronic Signature Market?

 I’ve been fielding an influx of calls about DocuSign’s impending IPO, so I figured I’d share some of my thoughts.

 For CIOs and IT leaders (my target audience), all of the recommendations in “Market Guide for Electronic Signature” still apply.
-Brian Lowans and I will be publishing an update later this year, but the current iteration is completely relevant.
+Brian Lowans and I will be publishing an update later this year at some point in the future*, but the current iteration is completely relevant.
 Don’t let IPO buzz affect your view of e-signature’s business value or plans to leverage it.
 E-signature is a mainstream technology with predictable, broadly acknowledged benefits that you should be reaping today.

 DocuSign is the largest e-signature player by market share and will maintain this position for the foreseeable future.
 However, Adobe (Adobe Sign), DocuSign’s closest competitor in both market share and capabilities, has been making a significant effort to challenge it.
 Other players like HelloSign, SignNow and VASCO (eSignLive) have also been gaining traction and causing disruption in the market.